-It's not actually a cash loss, as the depreciation isn't cash out of pocket.
+It's not actually a cash loss because depreciation isn't coming out of your pocket.
 It's a calculated number treated as an expense for tax purposes.
-Since you didn't spend it, you can still have positive monthly cash flow while showing an operational loss for taxes.
+You can still have a positive monthly cash flow while showing an operational loss for tax purposes.

 1031 Tax Deferred Exchange

-The fact is that there are few investment asset classes and strategies that can compare with rental real estate.
-People need a place to live, and owning a home is not possible for some and not desired by others.
+Few investment asset classes and strategies can compare with rental real estate.
+People need a place to live, and owning a home is not possible for or desired by everyone.